-Plaintiffs Kim Clayton Perry and Jacob Franz Dyck, proceeding pro se, have brought this action against a number of individuals, banks, and financial service companies located in Delaware, Florida, and North Carolina.
+Plaintiffs Kim Clayton Perry and Jacob Franz Dyck, proceeding pro se, have brought this action against a number of individuals, all of whom are located in Florida.
 Although it is not entirely clear from the complaint, plaintiffs' claims appear to concern certain trust property in Florida.
 Plaintiffs identify themselves as grantor to and trustee of Mary's Fish Camp Trust, residing at 8092 Mary's Fish Camp Road, Weeki Wachee, Florida (Compl. at 1-2), and allege that Mr. Perry holds a federal land patent to the property at issue which was given to him by the Federal Land Patent Office.
-(Id. at 35.)
+(Id. at 35.)2